 What do a landfill, aliens, a large sundial, chessboard, and labyrinth have in common?
-A Weird Nevada slam dunk situated in southern Nevada about an hour south of Alamo along Highway 93, Great Basin Highway road trippers have gotta make the stop at the one and only RyanHenge.
+A Weird Nevada slam dunk situated in southern Nevada about a half-hour south of Alamo (and ten-ish minutes north of Coyote Springs Golf Club) along Highway 93, Great Basin Highway road trippers have gotta make the stop at the one and only RyanHenge.
 Completed in 2017 by Ryan Williams—CEO of the Western Elite Landfill—a visit to his Weird Nevada landmark promises a sundial by day, solar calendar by night, and even a few sightings of some little green men.

 Having grown up in the Las Vegas area, Williams would escape the metropolitan area’s light pollution by heading north to the landfill where he could see the stars.
 Enchanted by a world of glittering stars, planets, and constellations he otherwise couldn’t see from his home in Las Vegas, Williams began hammering stakes into the ground to chart various stars and constellations overhead, and eventually decided to build a Stonehenge-inspired solar calendar.
 With Williams’ own birthday on December 21st (or the winter solstice,) he began mapping the constellations on the 21st day of each month on a corner of the Western Elite Landfill property, which took more than an entire decade to complete.
 Having studied the stars at this location for more than 10 years, he knew his vision for this solar calendar—and what would become RyanHenge—would require 57 columns at various widths.